MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/If-Else.md

 # Java Branching: If, Else, Elif
-The statements inside your code are generally executed from top to bottom, in the order that they appear.
-Control flow statements, however, break up the flow of execution by employing decision-making, looping, and branching, enabling your program to conditionally execute particular blocks of code.
-This page describes the most important decision-making statements (if, else, elif).
-The [essential looping statements](./Loops.md) ([for](./Loops.md#for-loops), [while](./Loops.md#while-loops)) will be covered later.
+This page is a continuation to the explanation of [control flow](./Control-Flow.md). `If` and `else` statements let your program conditionally execute particular blocks of code.

 ## If Statement